-Undergraduate enrollment in 12 or more credit

-hours per semester is considered a full-time student.
-The number of semester credit hours a student may carry (course load) is regulated by the Department Chair.
+Undergraduate enrollment in 12 or more credit hours per semester is considered a full-time student.
+The number of semester credit hours a student may carry (course load) is regulated by the Associate Dean/Department Chair or Program Director.
 Students are expected to move through the program continuously.
 Part-time status will not be allowed except in extenuating circumstances.
-In determining course load, the Department Chair takes into account the quality of prior scholastic work performed and the types of courses involved.
+In determining course load, the Associate Dean/Department Chair or Program Director takes into account the quality of prior scholastic work performed and the types of courses involved.
 Permission is needed to enroll in more than 20 semester credit hours.